jrjoacir/cerberus/README_pt-br.md

 e acesse ```http://localhost:8088/```

-The Blueprint container will interpret `doc.apib` file and will generate a html file.
-Then, when you access it, you will be able to read and interact with this documentation.
-More about Blueprint visit [api blueprint](https://apiblueprint.org/).
 O contêiner blueprint interpretará o arquivo `doc.apib` e gerará um arquivo em html.
 Então, quando você acessá-lo, você poderá ler e interagir com este documentação.
 Para mais informação sobre o Blueprint, visite [api blueprint](https://apiblueprint.org/).

 ## Licença